lu7did/PixiePi/README.md

 The rigctl interface is a server running in the background (rigctld) which can be accessed using a telnet interface at localhost port 4532.

-See the docs/rigctl_commands.txt for a summary of the commands or visit the Hamlib page for complete documentation.
+See the docs/rigctl_commands.txt for a summary of the commands or visit the Hamlib page for complete documentation, the script
+PixiePi/bash/pixie.sh has sample on how to implement a pipe based to enable rigctl.

 # Other packages